 - 1 tsp vanilla extract

-- 1½ cups self-raising flour
+- 1½ cups plain flour

-- 200g butter
+- 120g butter (room temperature)

-- 4 cups icing sugar
+- 3 cups icing sugar

-- Cream the butter with an electric mixer until smooth in a large bowl.
+- Cream the butter and sugar with an electric mixer until light and fluffy in a large bowl.

 - Allow to cool in the tin for 15 minutes, then turn out onto a wire rack.